Chapter One – Opening the Door

 “Why are you here?”
-Cassie didn’t suffer fools easily and timewasters got on her nerves.
+Cassie didn’t like insensitive people, and timewasters got on her nerves.
 She only agreed to this interview to make Susan happy.
-“You mother boasted that you were a promising journalist and wanted to do a piece about me for your newspaper.”
+“Your mother boasted that you were a promising journalist and wanted to do a piece about me for your newspaper.”

 “That’s right.
-It will be published in the Remembrance Day edition.”
+I’m hoping this article will be published in the Remembrance Day edition.”

 “I was hoping to get a different angle on the war years.
 You know?
 I hoped you could give me an alternative perspective, seeing as how you lived in Poland when Hitler invaded.”

 “So ask your questions and let’s get on with this.”
 Cassie sat in her usual chair and crossed her arms defensively.

 “You don’t waste time, do you, Mrs Jagoda?”

 “It’s Miss Jagoda, and my time is precious.”